7 Ways to Keep Deer From Eating Plants

 Since deer have a heightened sense of smell, there are certain scents that help keep them away.

-Again, not a foolproof list, but can be helpful.
+Again, not a foolproof list, but can be helpful to keep deer from eating plants.

 And when you are trying to keep deer from eating your outdoor plants, anything is worth a shot!